manjit-baishya-datascience/manjit-baishya-datascience/README.md

 </h1>

 <!-- Subtitle -->
-<h3 align="center">Data Enthusiast with a taste in Design, Web Dev and Stories!</h3>
+<h3>Data Enthusiast with a taste in Design, Web Dev and Stories!</h3>
 <h4>🌱 Learning Data Science </h4>
 <h4>💡 Turning Raw Data into Insights </h4>

+<h2>About Me 👨‍🎓</h2>
+<h3>Driven former Electronics and Communication Engineering student transitioning to the field of Data Science.
+    Passionate about leveraging analytical skills and technical background to extract insights from data and solve real-world problems.</h3>

 <!-- Social Profiles -->
 <div align="center">